cpoliver/CV/src/cv.md

 #### Sky, Leeds – Full-Stack Developer
 ##### *July 2016 – Present*

+_Web framework and component development using ES6, babel_
+_Rewriting node services in Elixir for performance and stability_

 * Creating reusable, stateless UI components with React and ES6
 * Using Redux and Sagas to manage application state and asynchronous calls
 * Developing comprehensive UI tests with Jest and Enzyme